mxbi/mlcrate/README.md

 `pip install mlcrate`

-Alternatively, lone the repo and run `python setup.py install` within the top-level folder to install the bleeding-edge version.
+Alternatively, clone the repo and run `python setup.py install` within the top-level folder to install the bleeding-edge version.

 ### Dependencies